 You can make an appointment by calling or emailing us.
 We take walk-ins as well.
 Our appointments last from 45 minutes to an hour.
 We are located on the second floor of the Spalding University Library.
-Our hours are from 8am to 5pm Monday to Thursday and 8am to 4pm Friday.
+Our current hours are Monday, Wednesday, and Thursday from 8am to 6pm; Tuesday from 8am to 5pm; and Friday from 8am to 5pm in person and 5pm to 6pm virtually.
 Our staff is really friendly and knowledgeable.
 Our goal is to help you with your writing.

 Phone: (502) 873-4494